COROSPONDENT - JULY 2017

 Nishan Maharaj

-Nishan is Head of Fixed Interest and responsible for the investment unit's process and performance across all strategies.
-He also manages all fixed interest assets.
-Nishan has 21 years' investment experience.
+Nishan is Head of Fixed Interest at Coronation and a portfolio manager across all fixed interest strategies.
+He joined Coronation in 2012 has 22 years' investment experience.

 THE BIGGER PICTURE